-If you do not agree with the way the Department of Communications and the Arts has handled your complaint, you may complain to the Commonwealth Ombudsman.
+If you do not agree with the way the Department of Infrastructure, Transport, Regional Devlopment and Communications has handled your complaint, you may complain to the Commonwealth Ombudsman.
 The Ombudsman will not usually look into a complaint unless the matter has first been raised directly with DCA.